 Port Services Agreement has the meaning ascribed to that term in the Framework Agreement.

+Price Ruling has the meaning given in Section 5.12(a).

+Pricing Method means the method of pricing Access created by a Terminal Capacity Expansion, being either Socialised or Differential.

 Primary Leases has the meaning ascribed to that term in the Framework Agreement.

 Protected Information has the meaning given to that term in Section 9.4(a).